Asking for a RaiseOctober 22, 2018

 This is EVERYTHING

 Timing can be everything when it comes to a raise.
 And that can be tricky.
 Knowing when and how your job evaluates pay increases is important to know.
 Sometimes, you’ll walk into a performance review and there will already be a decision made regarding your compensation.
 At some companies, there’s never a set time and you won’t ever get a raise if you don’t ask.
 What is usually best is after you’ve laid your plan as to why you deserve a raise, set up a time to talk with your boss one on one.
-This will let them know that one, you want a raise and two you’re serious about finding a way to make that happen.
+Make sure you figure out how much you should be making based on your skills and value to the company for negotiation.
+This will let them know that one, you want a raise, and two you’re serious about finding a way to make that happen.

 Work Past the “No”